 Each objective question will carry 1 mark, while for incorrect attempt 0.25 marks will be deducted.

-The undergraduate (BA LLB) test will include questions from five sections - English, Mathematics, General Knowledge & Current Affairs, Logical Reasoning, and Legal Aptitude.
+The undergraduate test will include questions from five sections - English, Current Affairs, including General Knowledge, Logical Reasoning, Legal Aptitude, and Quantitative Techniques.